-- 1.11.1 Within 90 days of the decision that permanent cessation of the mill or heap leaching processes will occur, updated reclamation and monitoring plans must be submitted to the Department for approval.
-The updated plans must address current conditions at the facility. - 1.11.2 Permanent closure of the site must be implemented and completed in accordance with the conditions of this permit and with the Plan of Operations and Reclamation and Closure Plan approved by the Department and ADNR. - 1.11.3 Permanent closure of the waste disposal facilities will be complete when the following criteria are met: - 1.11.3.1 A Department-approved cover system is installed on the TSF and the Walter Creek Valley Heap Leach Facility and drainage channels are constructed and stable; - 1.11.3.2 The spillway of the tailing dam is constructed and stable; - 1.11.3.3 A vegetative cover is established on the waste disposal facilities as prescribed in the Reclamation and Closure Plan or most recent Reclamation and Closure Plan approved by the Department and ADNR; - 1.11.3.4 Active water treatment is not required for any water discharged from the facilities, any surface water discharge from the mine site or facilities meets water quality criteria contained in the Alaska Water Quality Standards (18 AAC 70), and, any groundwater discharge from the seepage collection system meets Alaska Water Quality Standards (18 AAC 70) or does not exhibit a statistically significant increase above the background concentrations using methods described in 18 AAC 60.830 for the analysis of statistical significance.
+- 1.11.1 Within 90 days of the decision that permanent cessation of the mill or heap leaching processes will occur, updated reclamation and monitoring plans must be submitted to the department for approval.
+The updated plans must address current conditions at the facility. - 1.11.2 Permanent closure of the site must be implemented and completed in accordance with the conditions of this permit and with the Plan of Operations and Reclamation and Closure Plan approved by the department and ADNR. - 1.11.3 Permanent closure of the waste disposal facilities will be complete when the following criteria are met: - 1.11.3.1 A department-approved cover system, which may include re-vegetation, soil, or water cover, is installed on the TSF and the Walter Creek Valley Heap Leach Facility and drainage channels are constructed and stable; - 1.11.3.2 The spillway of the tailing dam is constructed and stable; - 1.11.3.3 A vegetative cover is established on the waste disposal facilities as prescribed in the Reclamation and Closure Plan or most recent Reclamation and Closure Plan approved by the department and ADNR; - 1.11.3.4 Active water treatment is not required for any water discharged from the facilities, any surface water discharge from the mine site or facilities meets water quality criteria contained in the Alaska Water Quality Standards (18 AAC 70), and any groundwater discharge from the seepage collection system meets Alaska Water Quality Standards (18 AAC 70) or does not exhibit a statistically significant increase above the background concentrations using methods described in 18 AAC 60.830 for the analysis of statistical significance. - 1.11.3.5 For the pit lake water, annual models and reports required under Section

-- 1.11.4 Permanent closure must be achieved prior to the cessation of any care and maintenance activities required by Section 1.10.5 and the approved temporary closure plan if a period of temporary closure immediately preceded commencement of permanent closure. - 1.11.5 The permittee shall maintain the facility, correcting any erosion or settlement of the TSF and Walter Creek Valley Heap Leach Facility that may impair water quality or otherwise threaten the environment, up until the time that this permit, or any successor permit, is transferred to another entity or terminated by the Department. - 1.11.6 Post-closure monitoring of the groundwater, surface water and visual monitoring for settlement and erosion shall occur according to the sampling schedule set out in the current Monitoring Plan approved by the Department.
-This schedule and the parameters monitored may be modified by the Department based on the monitoring results received.
+- 1.2.10 must demonstrate that the pit lake either meets or is projected to meet Alaska Water Quality Standards without active treatment before the pit lake is expected to discharge. - 1.11.4 Permanent closure must be achieved prior to the cessation of any care and maintenance activities required by Section 1.10.5 and the approved temporary closure plan if a period of temporary closure immediately preceded commencement of permanent closure. - 1.11.5 The permittee shall maintain the facility correcting any erosion or settlement of the TSF, the Walter Creek Valley Heap Leach Facility, and the pit that may impair water quality or otherwise threaten the environment, up until the time that this permit, or any successor permit, is transferred to another entity or terminated by the department. - 1.11.6 Post-closure monitoring of the groundwater, surface water and visual monitoring for settlement and erosion shall occur according to the sampling schedule set out in the current Monitoring Plan approved by the department.
+This schedule and the parameters monitored may be modified by the department based on the monitoring results received.